learn-mongodb-the-hardway/mongodb-index-recommender/docs_template/content/tutorials/quickstart.md

 ]
 ```

-as we can see both of the indexes for the `users`
+as we can see both the `Primary Key` index on `_id` and the `Single Field Index` are both correctly created.

+This ends this quickstart tutorial.